-Dr. Bernadette Barton is Professor of Sociology and Gender Studies at Morehead State University, and a popular public speaker.
+Dr. Bernadette Barton is Professor of Sociology and Director of Gender Studies at Morehead State University, and a popular public speaker unafraid to tackle controversial issues.

 “Makes an impressive contribution to the sociology of work and its intersection with sex and gender studies at the theoretical and applied levels.
 It is an excellent examples of the rich data and critical methodological insights that can emerge in the course of engaged field research.”